 Matter for Congressional Consideration

-Comments: As of October 22, 2013, Congress has not yet provided IRS with math error authority to use tax return information from previous years to ensure that taxpayers do not improperly claim credits or deductions in excess of lifetime limits.
+Comments: As of June 24, 2014, Congress had not yet provided IRS with math error authority to use tax return information from previous years to ensure that taxpayers do not improperly claim credits or deductions in excess of lifetime limits.
 However, the Adminstration included a legislative proposal for fiscal year 2016 that would give IRS authority to use MEA to correct errors where the taxpayer has exceeded the lifetime limits for claiming a deduction or credit.